jordanvolz/lolpop/docs/src/sklearn_feature_transformer.md

 ### Optional Configuration

+`sklearnFeatureTransformer` contains no optional configuration.

+### Default Configuration

-`sklearnFeatureTransformer` contains the following optional configuration:
+ `sklearnFeatureTransformer` contains the following default configuration:

 - `column_transformer_kwargs`: A dictionary of keyword arguments to pass into the `ColumnTransformer` class.

-### Default Configuration

-There is no default configuration for `sklearnFeatureTransformer`.
+By default, this contains `{'remainder': 'passthrough'}`, which explicitly instructs the `ColumnTransformer` to pass through any columns in the dataset untransformed that are not mentioned in the `transformers` dictionary.
+If you override this, note that the default behavior for `ColumnTransformer` is to drop these columns.

 ## Attributes